-The Texas Pacific Land Trust Revised Employees' Pension Plan is a noncontributory defined benefit pension plan qualified under Section 401 of the Internal Revenue Code in which the employees, excluding the Trustees, participate.
+The Restated Texas Pacific Land Trust Revised Employees' Pension Plan is a noncontributory defined benefit pension plan qualified under Section 401 of the Internal Revenue Code in which the employees, excluding the Trustees, participate.
 The remuneration covered by the Plan is Salary.
 The Plan provides a normal retirement benefit equal to 1.5% of a participant's average Salary for the last five years prior to retirement for each year of Credited Service under the Plan.
 Credited Service is earned from the participant's date of membership in the Plan, which is generally not the participant's date of hire by the Trust.
 For information concerning the valuation method and material assumptions used in quantifying the present value of the Named Executive Officers' current accrued benefits, see Note 5 of the Notes to Financial Statements incorporated by reference in Item 8 of this Report.

-As of December 31, 2014, the annual accrued normal retirement benefits are estimated to be \$48,918 and \$3,599 for Mr. Peterson and Mr. Packer, respectively.
+As of December 31, 2015, the annual accrued normal retirement benefits are estimated to be \$58,425 and \$5,382 for Mr. Peterson and Mr. Packer, respectively.

 The Plan provides for early retirement after 20 years of service with the Trust.
 Early retirement benefits are calculated in the same manner as the normal retirement benefit, but are reduced by 1/15 for each of the first five years and 1/30 for each of the next five years that benefits commence prior to normal retirement.
 If benefits commence more than 10 years prior to normal retirement, the early retirement benefit payable at age 55 is reduced actuarially for the period prior to age 55.
-Mr. Peterson and Mr. Packer are not currently eligible for early retirement benefits.
+The annual early retirement benefit payable to Mr. Peterson as of January 1, 2016 is estimated to be \$19,070.
+Mr. Packer is not currently eligible for an early retirement benefit.